 Conventional wisdom estimates that half of all marriages end in divorce.
 I am not sure how accurate these statistics are as far as actual numbers, since these estimates are based on many factors, including age at marriage, whether it’s a first, second, or third marriage (second and third marriages are more likely to end in divorce), and various other data that can muddy the waters.
 In addition, some people don’t legally marry but live together in domestic partnerships, have children, and otherwise live as a family, and when they split up it does not count as a “divorce.”
 However no one can argue that in such a situation the breakup is far more disruptive than if someone is ending a relationship after a year of dating with no cohabitation, children, or comingling of money.

-As the holidays approach, divorced families can face more stress than the rest of us and have to navigate specific issues regarding custody, visitation, family celebrations, and the like.
-Suddenly a couple who celebrated with certain branches of the family is going to different Christmas dinners and negotiating what the children will do and with whom.
-With some families it is easier than others.
+As the holidays approach, divorced families can face more stress than the rest of us and have to navigate specific issues regarding child custody, visitation, family celebrations, and the like.
+Suddenly, a couple who celebrated with certain branches of the family is seeking divorce attorney services and going to different Christmas dinners and negotiating what the children will do and with whom, this can be set with the help of child support lawyers if both parties can’t come to an agreement.
+With some families, it is easier than others.
 If one parent is Jewish and the other is Christian, for example, there should be no arguing over who gets Passover and who gets Christmas, although Thanksgiving dinner and trick-or-treating can still be an issue.
 Some families have historically traveled over holiday breaks to visit family—how can this work out if the other parent is no longer comfortable or welcome visiting in-laws, but doesn’t want to get in the way of the children’s enjoyment, but, then, on the other hand, doesn’t want to miss seeing the kids for the entire holiday break?
 Who gets to see the kids open their gifts on Christmas morning?
 Even without children, if you always went to your wife’s family for holidays, where do you go now, especially if your own family lives out of town or in a place that makes visiting inconvenient?

 When a couple decides to divorce, amongst all the emotional turmoil and grief are also these practical issues to be worked through.
 Generally, over time new traditions evolve, but during the initial phase it can feel like everything that was comfortable and familiar is disappearing all at once.
 Nieces and nephews that you have known since their birth may find it awkward to stay in touch out of solidarity with your spouse.
 A sister-in-law you bonded with now sees you in a different light.
 The brother-in-law who sent you business now feels uncomfortable being your colleague.